emard/wifi_jtag/README.md

 Precompiled binary is available in bin/

-Default SSID is "jtag" (without quotes) and no password for connecting to free access point
+Default SSID is "jtag" and password "12345678" (without quotes), adapter will act as access point.

-It has to be compiled to change SSID and PASSWORD.
+It has to be compiled to change SSID and PASSWORD and to select access point or client mode.

 To compile from source you need ESP8266 Arduino.
-Download from http://arduino.cc and unpack arduino-1.6.4 or higher.
+Download from http://arduino.cc and unpack arduino-1.6.5 or higher.
 Then add support for ESP8266

 Here is the github project